C&O Canal Around the Bends: A Case Study of the Paw Paw Tunnel (5th Grade, near Paw Paw, West Virginia)

 Each group will be equipped with a pedometer, GPS unit, and digital camera or digital video camera.
 The whole class will take the hike together, but students are responsible for their job within their group.

 On their hike, students compare and contrast the various options that engineers considered when constructing the C&O Canal through the Paw Paw bends.
 Students form an opinion on whether or not it was worth the costs.

 Ranger will greet students at the campground amphitheater (adjacent to the parking lot), review safety rules and canal vocabulary.

 Tunnel Hike (150 minutes)

 Students will take a 4 mile hike with a ranger: over the tunnel on Tunnel Hill Trail and through the tunnel itself.
 Along the way, we will stop and talk about the tunnel's social, economic, and cultural history.
 Students should bring a flashlight to navigate the tunnel and see the unique cultural and natural objects in the tunnel.
-The students will collect data, participate in an Eye Spy activity, and hold a Reader's Theater at the site of the tunnel builder's settlement.
 Lunch will be along the trail.
 Upon returning to the campground area, students will take a restroom break before doing the wrap up activity.

 Wrap Up (15 minutes)

-Students will summarize their experience, sharing their data collection and drawing conclusions on the dilemmas that plagued the canal and tunnel workers.
-Students will be given an index card to record their favorite part of the field trip and the most surprising thing they learned.
+Students will summarize their experience, sharing their conclusions on the dilemmas that plagued the canal and tunnel workers.

 - Engineering, History, Physical Fitness, Science and Technology, Transportation